pydantic/pydantic/docs/migration.md

 * We have replaced the use of the `__root__` field to specify a "custom root model" with a new type called `RootModel` which is intended to replace the functionality of using a field called `__root__` in V1.
   * [TODO: Add link to documentation of `RootModel`.
 For now, you can find example usage in `tests/test_root_model.py`.]
-* We have removed support for specifying `json_encoders` in the model config.
-This functionality was generally used to achieve custom serialization logic, but in V2 we have made significant improvements to customizing serialization.
-  In particular, we have added the `@field_serializer`, `@model_serializer`, and `@computed_field` decorators, which are a better solution in most cases.
+* We have significantly expanded Pydantic's capabilities related to customizing serialization.
+In particular, we have added the `@field_serializer`, `@model_serializer`, and `@computed_field` decorators, which each address various shortcomings from Pydantic V1.
-  * If your usage of `json_encoders` is not compatible with the new serialization decorators, please create a GitHub issue letting us know.
   * [TODO: Add link to documentation of serialization decorators.
 For now, you can find example usage in `tests/test_serialize.py` and `tests/test_computed_fields.py`.]
+  * Due to performance overhead and implementation complexity, we have now removed support for specifying `json_encoders` in the model config.
+This functionality was originally added for the purpose of achieving custom serialization logic, and we think the new serialization decorators are a better choice in most common scenarios.
+    However, if your usage of `json_encoders` is not compatible with the new serialization decorators, please create a GitHub issue letting us know.

 ### Changes to `pydantic.generics.GenericModel`
 * The `pydantic.generics.GenericModel` class is no longer necessary, and has been removed.
 Instead, you can now